dmitry-zaitsev/LayoutVerifier/README.md

 That is it.
 On the first run the test will pass and save a pre-recorded version of the layout to disk.
 Make sure to keep this file and include it into your commits.

+### Updating to a new version

+New versions of LayoutVerifier might include new attributes into view comparison which were not previously recorded in a snapshot file.
+LayoutVerifier takes care of backward compatibility and generates a new snapshot file if version update is detected.

+As such, after upgrading to a new version you might see that snapshot files have changed.
+That is expected, be sure to commit them as part of your repository as you would do for any new test.

 ## How it works

 ### Concept